 The next animal encounter I did on my own.
 Tenikwa Animal Sanctuary offers a “Cheetah Walk” experience, where you can “walk a cheetah” for an hour and a half.
 In order to do this you must be over the age of 16.
 I guess cheetahs see smaller people as dinner.
 So I was on my own.

 What an amazing experience it was to get so close to a cheetah.
 They are so alert and so lithe.
 As I walked my cheetah I could totally see their potential for speed.
-These animals are born to run and I was walking one on a simple lead.
+These animals are born to run and I was walking a cheetah on a simple leash.
 Like that would do anything if he wanted to get away.

 Next it was time to RIDE AN OSTRICH!
 We had all been talking about this since January, when we first started planning the South African portion of the trip.
 The ostrich is caught by putting a bag over its head (if the ostrich can’t see you than he thinks you can’t see him) and led into a triangular shaped box.
 We climb on, similar to sitting on a horse, holding onto the wings for balance.
 The bag is released from the ostrich’s head and then it was time for a ride around the pen.
 It was bouncy, unsteady, and tons of fun.
 We all had fun, even Tim, who fell off the back of his ostrich.